 Food

 You’re responsible for arranging your meals.
 On Friday afternoon, we’ll gather at 3 Dollar Bridge for a potluck lunch.
 Moreover, there are numerous local grocery stores, restaurants, and bars nearby for your convenience.
+There will also be food and beverages for purchase at the Wretched Mess Fly Fishing and Art Festival.

 Area Resources